Rickwood Field: 1910s–1940s

+1950s–1987

+In 1964, General Manager Glynn West purchased 1000 wooden seats from New York City's Polo Grounds and installed them at the park.

+Major-league teams played preseason exhibition games at Rickwood as recently as the 1970s.
+The Phillies and Pirates played in front of 4,311 fans on April 10, 1965, and 6,109 fans the following day, April 11, 1965 who saw Roberto Clemente play right field for the Pirates, and get three hits in a 5-1 victory.

+Belcher sold Rickwood Field in 1966 to the City of Birmingham, but retained a lease for the remainder of that year.

-In 1966 the lease was transferred to Charlie Finley, who brought the Kansas City Athletics' AA farm team to Birmingham for the 1967 season.
-That year is remembered for the day that 14,000 disappointed fans were sent home early when the Atlanta Braves vs. Southern League All-Stars exhibition game was called "on account of tornado."
-During this period, following a trend which swept minor league baseball (and which has since been largely reversed), the team took the name of the parent major league club and was known as the "Birmingham A's".
-Between 1979 and 1980 the wooden seats were replaced with plastic seats in the box areas and metal bleachers under the grandstands.
+In 1966, the lease was transferred to Charlie Finley, who brought the Kansas City Athletics Double-A farm team to Birmingham for the 1967 season.
+Many of the players on that team later became the backbone of the championship major-league A's, including Reggie Jackson, Dave Duncan, and many of their pitchers.
+Among other things, that year is remembered for the day that 14,000 disappointed fans were sent home early when the Atlanta Braves vs. Southern League All-Stars exhibition game was called "on account of tornado."
+During this period, following a trend which swept minor league baseball (and which has since been largely reversed), the team took the name of the parent major-league club and was known as the "Birmingham A's".

+The Atlanta Braves and Baltimore Orioles played a preseason exhibition game at Rickwood on April 2, 1974.
+On the verge of breaking Babe Ruth's all time homerun record, the Braves' Hank Aaron was honored on the field prior to the game, receiving proclamations from Birmingham mayor George Seibels and governor George Wallace.

+Between 1979 and 1980, the wooden seats were replaced with plastic seats in the box areas and metal bleachers under the grandstands.

-In 1981 Art Clarkson brought minor league baseball back to Rickwood with the Detroit Tigers AA club, which resumed the Barons name.
+In 1981, Art Clarkson brought minor league baseball back to Rickwood with the Detroit Tigers Double-A club, which resumed the Barons name.
 He had a new electronic scoreboard installed at the park.
-In 1986, the Barons became the Chicago White Sox AA club, an affiliation that continues today.
+In 1986, the Barons became the Chicago White Sox Double-A club, an affiliation that continues today.

-In 1987 the Barons moved to a new facility, Hoover Metropolitan Stadium, in the suburb of Hoover.
+In 1987, the Barons moved to a new facility, Hoover Metropolitan Stadium, in the suburb of Hoover.
 They returned to Birmingham in 2013 with the opening of Regions Field, just south of downtown Birmingham.